Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 - etc: et cetera (UNIX and UNIX like directory /etc is used for configuration files)
 - EULA: End User Licence Agreement (A type of proprietary licence used for software)
 - exe: executable (A Windows OS binary file that has the file extension .exe)
-- ext: extended file system (first version)
+- ext: extended file system (First version)
 - ext2: second extended file system
 - ext3: third extended file system
 - ext4: fourth extended file system